In The Pink Golden Retrievers Featured Breeder

 The Golden's coat, one of the distinct characteristics of the breed, is dense, water repellent and lies flat against the body either straight or wavy.
 He should have moderate feathering on the back of the forelegs with heavier feathering on the front of the neck, back of the thighs and underside of the tail.
 His colour is a lustrous golden of various shades.

 A Word of Caution: In part due to the popularity of the breed, the Golden Retriever is, unfortunately, at risk of irresponsible breeders attempting to cash in.
 If you are considering the purchase of a Golden Retriever puppy, be especially selective in choosing a responsible and reputable breeder.
-(For more information on selecting a breeder, see Things You Need To Know Before You Adopt a Golden Retriever Puppy as well as the articles on the main Breed Listing and Breeders page.)
+(For more information on selecting a breeder, see Things You Need To Know Before You Adopt a Golden Retriever Puppy as well as the articles on the General Information page.)

 Golden Retrievers, as with other breeds, are susceptible to some health problems, some of a genetic nature, others viral.
-The Health Related Issues document includes information on some of the known health concerns found in the breed.
+The Health Concerns document includes information on some of the known health related issues found in the breed.

 If you are considering the adoption of a Golden Retriever puppy, or any breed, it is very important to be selective in choosing a responsible and reputable breeder.
-Ensure that the prospective puppy's parents have all health clearances.
+Ensure that the prospective puppy’s parents have all health clearances.
 This should include, among others, hip x-rays to exclude hip dysplasia and eyes should be checked to see that they are normal and PRA clear.
 Breeding of any dog should not be done until after they have been proven to be free of evidence of significant hereditary diseases.
-(For more information on selecting a breeder, see the articles on the main Breed Listing and Breeders page.)
+(For more information on selecting a breeder, see the articles on the General Information page.)

 Additional Health Resources: